nmlgc/ReC98/README.md

 All batch files will abort with an error if any of the necessary tools can't be found in the `PATH`.

 The final executables will be put into `bin\th0?`, using the same names as the originals.
+Running them requires each game's original assets in the same directory.

 ### Troubleshooting